sevidmusic/Rig/README.md

     --module-name hello-world
 ```

-This will create a module named `hello-world` in the current
+This will create a Module named `hello-world` in the current
 `roady` projects `modules` directory.

 ```